Parsonsfield woman still hospitalized from Christmas Eve crash

-A Parsonsfield injured in a Christmas Eve traffic accident in Buxton remains hospitalized in critical condition, a hospital spokesperson said Thursday.
+A Parsonsfield woman who was injured in a Christmas Eve traffic accident in Buxton remains hospitalized in critical condition, a hospital spokesperson said Thursday.

 Lauren Edgerly, 26, drifted into the oncoming travel lane on Long Plains Road while she was talking to her mother on her cellphone and collided head-on with a van, according to Buxton police.
 She was hospitalized with critical injuries, while the van driver escaped with minor injuries.